 Parents may choose between a booster seat with a back on it or not.
 A booster seat with a back is preferable if the vehicle does not have proper headrests.
 It may also help position the seat belt a little better.

-Exceptions to the Georgia Car Seat Law
+Georgia Car Seat Legislation Exceptions

-Buses do not need to have seat belts or child safety seats in them to transport young children.
+On the same note, buses do not need to have seat belts or child safety seats in them to transport young children.
 Children should be taught the proper way to sit on a bus to avoid any accidents or falls.

 If you plan to use a taxi or an Uber on a trip to Georgia, you are responsible for bringing along the child seat you need.
 Take the time to install the car seat properly before you begin your travels.